new year's resolutions for students

 3. Create a Designated Study Space

-The most important part of having a designated study space is that it fits the student’s study style.
+The most important part of having a designated study space is that it fits your study style.
 Just like how students have differing learning styles, study styles may vary depending on a few different factors.
 While some students may thrive by studying in their home, others may do better at a library or a small coffee shop.
+Either way, make it a place where you’re comfortable spending hours on test prep. homework, or even crafts.

 4. Try a New Extracurricular Activity